$d$-wave Charge-$4e$ Superconductivity From Fluctuating Pair Density Waves

 Just like the quartic interactions, higher-order interactions come microscopically from higher-order processes of exchanging low-energy fermions.
 Making use of the condition in Eq.~\eqref{eq:0}, again only a subset of diagrams need to be included.
-It is easy to implement an algorithm to numerate all possible terms that satisfy the above conditions.
-Here we present the results, and leave technical details in Appendix \ref{sec:details_of_constructing_the_gl_theory}.
-From the 6-leg and 8-leg diagrams, the leading contributions in terms of $E_F/T$ at each order are \begin{widetext}
+We present all the dominant interactions at sixth and eighth order in {the Supplementary Note II} ~\cite{SM}, and find that the sixth-order coupling constant $\gamma$ and eighth-order coupling constant are given by $\gamma={1}/({768T^3)}$, and $\zeta={1}/({7680 T^5})$.